CodeMell/Reading-Notes/401/Class07/Class-07.md

 - The article concludes by stating that a language-supported mechanism is needed to easily replace implementations of concrete classes at runtime, rather than relying on interfaces as a trick to achieve this.

+emphasizes using interfaces purposefully, avoiding excessive and unnecessary interface usage, and considering alternative approaches to address testing and dependency injection challenges.

 [Interfaces #2](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/interface)

 - An interface defines a contract that any class or struct implementing it must adhere to.